iftakher36/AuctionApp/README.md

 gmail accounts stored in device using google sign in ----> 2. then selected user mail will be authenticate via OAuth Provider ----> 3. after that Oauth verified user will register to firebase via Firebase Auth Package

+## Firebase Storage

+This package used to upload the image file to the firebase cloud storage and user wise added the uploaded file link to The firebase cloud fire-store database

+## Cloud Firestore Package

+This package used to store the Product Name, Product Description, Product Photo link that stored in firebase storage , Minimum Bid Price, and Auction End DateTime by User Wise

+## ImagePicker Package
+Image Picker Package added to pick images from gallery and upload the image to cloud storage